Power BI adoption roadmap: Data culture

 A successful data culture depends on users working with the right data in their day-to-day activities.
 To achieve this goal, users need to find and access data sources, reports, and other items.

-Data discovery is the ability to effectively search for, and locate, relevant data sources and reports across the organization.
-Primarily, data discovery is concerned with improving awareness that data exists, particularly when data is siloed in departmental systems.
-After a user is aware of the data's existence, that user can go through the standard process to request access to the information.
-Today, technology helps a lot with data discovery, advancing well past asking colleagues where to find datasets.
+Data discovery is the ability to effectively locate relevant data assets across the organization.
+Primarily, data discovery is concerned with improving awareness that data exists, which can be particularly challenging when data is siloed in departmental systems.

 Tip

 It's important to have a clear and simple process so users can request access to data.
-Knowing that a dataset exists—but being unable to access it within the guidelines and processes that the domain owner has established—can be a source of frustration for users.
+Knowing that data exists—but being unable to access it within the guidelines and processes that the domain owner has established—can be a source of frustration for users.
 It can force them to use inefficient workarounds instead of requesting access through the proper channels.

 Data discovery contributes to adoption efforts and the implementation of governance practices by: